This is an archived press release

 North Lees Campsite

-All of our own public toilet facilities are currently open, but be aware that some around the Park operated by other organisations may still be closed.
+All of our own public toilet facilities are currently open.

 Hand-washing opportunities in the National Park are extremely limited